EXPLAINER: How do we know when a recession has begun?

 DON’T A LOT OF PEOPLE THINK A RECESSION IS COMING?

 Yes, because many people now feel more financially burdened.
-With wage gains trailing inflation for most people, higher prices for such essentials as gas, food and rent have eroded Americans’ spending power.
+With wage gains trailing inflation for most people, higher prices have eroded Americans’ spending power.

 Walmart has reported that higher gas and food costs have forced its shoppers to reduce their purchases of discretionary spending such as new clothing, a clear sign that consumer spending, the leading driver of the economy, is weakening.
 The nation’s largest retailer, Walmart has reduced its profit outlook and said it would have to discount more items like furniture and electronics.